-Toronto’s culinary scene is thriving and whether you’re into high end dining or hole-in-the-wall dive bars with a great late night menu, food trucks or a meal that pushes the envelope creatively – you will find it in Toronto since there are over 8000 restaurants, bars and caterers here.
+Toronto’s culinary scene is thriving and whether you’re into high end dining or hole-in-the-wall dive bars with a great late night menu, food trucks or a meal that pushes the envelope creatively – you will find it in Toronto since there are roughly 7500 restaurants and bars here.
 The sheer variety of food in Toronto is also thanks to the multicultural population, so no matter what you’re craving – from Indian to Greek to Ethiopian – it can be easily found in the city.
 So basically, move here with your appetite.

 Brunch is a big thing

 Speaking of food, Toronto is a city pretty obsessed with brunch and there are many tasty places to get a great brunch in just about any neighbourhood you live in or are visiting.
 Just be prepared to wait 30+ minutes to get your brunch on if it’s a popular spot, of which there are many in Toronto.
 In general, people tend to eat out a lot in Toronto.
 According to the Zagat 2012 Restaurant Survey, Torontonians eat out on average 3.1 times per week.

 It’s no secret, the housing situation in Toronto is expensive and has been getting increasingly so, whether you’re renting or buying.
 Unless you’re opting for a basement apartment or a space outside of the downtown core and just beyond, you’re looking at some potentially expensive properties.
 So before committing to something, it’s a good idea to price out options before you get here to ensure that you can afford a place to live in an area that works for you.

 If you want to a house in Toronto you’re also looking at some serious sticker shock.
 Average prices for a detached home right in the city are above the $1 million mark.

 There are a lot of condos here